 - If you’re an importer, make sure you keep a record of goods within each movement

-- Traders importing goods from the RoW excluding EU also require GB and XI EORI numbers to submit their declaration via TSS
+- If you are importing goods from the RoW excluding EU, you will also require GB and XI EORI numbers to submit your declaration via TSS

 For further information and help: